-What you must pay when you get these Services that are covered for you services In-Network Hospice care (continued) If you obtain the covered services from an in- network provider and follow plan rules for obtaining services, you only pay the plan cost sharing amount for in-network services If you obtain the covered services from an out-of- network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+What you must pay when you get these Services that are covered for you services In-Network Hospice care (continued) If you obtain the covered services from an in- network provider and follow plan rules for obtaining service, you only pay the plan cost sharing amount for in-network services If you obtain the covered services from an out-of- network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
 If they are related to your terminal hospice condition then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
 See Physician/ Practitioner services, including doctor's office visits: Specialist

-Sorvices that are covered for you What you must pay when you get these services In-Network Services that are covered for you There is no coinsurance Immunizations No prior authorization required.
-Covered Medicare Part B services include: Pneumonia vaccine or copay for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
-Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary OOVID-13 Vaccines.
+Sorvices that are covered for you What you must pay when you get these services In-Network Services that are covered for you No prior authorization required.
+Covered Medicare Part B services include: There is no coinsurance or copay for the pneumonia, influenza, Hepatitis B, and Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary COVID-19 vaccines.
 Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules Administration fee in provider's office may require a cost-share.
 We also cover some vaccines under our Part D prescription drug benefit.
 Please see Chapter 6 for more information about Part D prescription drug vaccines.
-Inpatient hospital care Days 1-5: Prior authorization may be required depending on the procedure, except in urgent or emergent situations. \$360 copay per day Notification from your provider is required upon Days 6+: Notification from your provider is required upon admission.
-Days 6+: \$0 copay per day Cost sharing is charged for each inpatient stay. admission.
-Includes inpatient acute, inpatient rehabilitation, longterm care hospitals and other types of inpatient hospital services.
+Inpatient hospital care Days 1-6: Prior authorization may be required depending on the procedure, except in urgent or emergent situations.
+Notification from your provider is required upon admission. \$295 copay per day Days 7+: Includes inpatient acute, inpatient rehabilitation, long- term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The \$0 copay per day Cost sharing is charged for each inpatient stay.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.
+The day before you are discharged is your last inpatient day. \$0 copay per day Cost sharing is charged for each inpatient stay.
 You are covered for an unlimited number of medically necessary days.
-Each time you are admitted or transferred to a new facility type this is considered day one of your \$0 copay per day Cost sharing is charged for each inpatient stay.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.
-You are covered for an unlimited number of medically necessary days.
-Each time you are admitted or transferred to a new facility type this is considered day one of your inpatient stay and the daily copay begins again. \$0 copay per day Cost sharing is charged for each inpatient stay.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized,
+Each time you are admitted or transferred to a new facility type this is considered day one of your inpatient stay and the daily copay begins again.
+If you get authorized inpatient care at an out-of-network hospital after your emergency Covered services include but are not limited to: condition is stabilized, your cost is the cost Semi-private room (or a private room if medically necessary) sharing you would pay at an in-network hospital.
+Meals including special diets Regular nursing services